khamedtaha/Smart-City-Backend/README.md

   - Leverage external APIs for enhanced data aggregation, such as fetching additional tourist attraction details .
 - **Real-Time Language Support :**
   - Provide responses in multiple languages (English, French, and Arabic) based on user preferences.
+- **Hotel Integration**
+   - **Data Synchronization** : Integrate hotel data and functionalities into the broader platform for a consistent user experience across various accommodation types.

+- **Places Management**
+   - **Location Categorization** : Manage the addition, modification, and categorization of various places, enhancing the tourism experience by allowing users to explore and select locations conveniently.

+- **Resident Management**
+   - **Long-term Resident Profiles** : Manage resident details, preferences, and communication for personalized services to enhance long-term stays.
+   - **Preference Tracking** : Customize services based on resident preferences to improve customer satisfaction.

+- **Event Integration**
+   - **Local Event Linkage** : Link local events with accommodations, offering combined packages for users looking to book stays along with event tickets.
+   - **Enhanced User Experience** : Ensure that users can seamlessly plan their visits by providing both accommodation and event options in one platform.

 ## Installation